 God created man in His image and likeness and put him in charge of the earth to manage it (Gen 1: 27-28; Psalm 8: 6-8).
-This responsibility has been the genesis of mankind's orientation to mathematical knowledge, its and discovery application.
-Evidences of mathematical relationships are to be found everywhere: in number, form, design and symmetry, and in the constancy, which God has created, and which we describe in terms of laws governing existence and the harmonious working of all things.
+This responsibility has been the genesis of mankind's orientation mathematical to knowledge, its discovery and of application.
+Evidences mathematical relationships are to be found everywhere: in number, form, design and symmetry, and in the constancy, which God has created, and which we describe in terms of laws governing existence and the harmonious working of all things.
 Thus Mathematics is the study of functions and patterns in number, logic, space, and structure.
 Note that every decision, design and construction we make has an element of mathematics in it.
 We therefore cannot escape mathematics in life.
 Students are therefore encouraged to study Mathematics at the highest level they are capable of for as long as they can.